 8. Louisiana Museum of Modern Art

 The Louisiana Museum of Modern Art has one of the best collections of modern art in the world.
-It is located in the town of Humlebæk about 35 km north of Copenhagen.
-The museum has a great permanent collection, over 3500 works by icons such as Henry Moore, Philip Guston, Picasso and Warhol among others, and is located in a beautiful Modernist building.
+It is located in the scenic coastal town of Humlebæk about 35 km north of Copenhagen and is one of the best day trips from Copenhagen.
+The museum has a great permanent collection, over 3500 works by icons such as Henry Moore, Philip Guston, Francis Bacon, Picasso and Warhol among others.
 A visit here will prove that there is more to modern art than just “squiggly lines” 😉

 Even if you don’t have a great affinity for art, it is definitely worth the visit.
 The combination of world-class art, nature, and architecture is unique.
-The museum’s position offers one of the most stunning views of the Nivå bay and Sweden’s coastline.
+The architecture and the setting of the museum are just as much of an attraction.
+The museum’s position offers one of the most stunning views of the Nivå Bay and Sweden’s coastline.

 One of the highlights of our visit was the ‘Gleaming Lights of the Souls’, a permanent installation at the Louisiana Museum by Japanese artist Yayoi Kusama.
 The installation consists of a single space, a 4 by 4-meter room entirely covered in mirrors.
 As the viewer, you stand on a little platform surrounded by water.
 Hanging from the ceiling are hundreds of lights which change color ever so subtly and are reflected what seems to be a million times in the room’s mirrors.
-It is absolutely stunning and shouldn’t be missed.
+It is absolutely stunning and well worth the wait.